 - Try adding other fruit, like apples, or other nuts, like almonds or pecans.
 It’s super versatile!

 - I love the parsley in this, but it would be great with other herbs like mint or dill.
+You can also leave out the parsley if you want.

 - Serve it on bread, or try on lettuce wraps for a low-carb version, or simply served on a bed of greens.
 I also love eating it for a snack with crackers straight out of the fridge!